dbouwman/solution-plan/interfaces.md

   properties: object; // other type-specific information, could be form, layer schema etc
   dependencies: string[]; // array of item id's that must be deployed before this item
-  relatedItems: IRelatedItems[]; // relationship information so we can re-connect during deployment }
+  relatedItems: IRelatedItems[]; // relationship information so we can re-connect during deployment
+  relativeCost: number;
+}
 ```

+**Note** `relativeCost` denotes the deployment cost relative to creating a Web Map. i.e. creating a feature service may be 10, but a Hub Page may be a 2.
+Templates that simply involve creating an item and uploading a thumbnail should have the default value of 1.

 ## ISolutionResource
 This is different from `IItemResourceResponse` in REST-JS, specifically because we need additional information.